ay-ay-vasilev/SDL2Game/README.md

     * Add a pointer for aiming DONE
     * Implement the creation of the projectiles.
         - Add an EventManager and events to send data DONE
-        - Implement weapon types, a projectile event and shooting
+        - Implement weapon types, a projectile event and shooting DONE
     * Make it prettier
+        - Set facing direction according to the AimComponent
+        - Fix the AimComponent at map edges
+        - Fix the AimComponent visualisation (only show with ranged weapons)
+        - Stop using the test_projectile for all ranged weapons
     * Add a ranged weapon to the human enemy
     * Add a ranged weapon to the skeleton enemy
 - Combat overhaul (make it fun - add defensive abilities (i-frames, dodge rolls, parries), attack movement, combos etc.)